← Back to projects

 • ·Root cause grouping with Executive Remediation Roadmap generation

-• ·Family parameterization — same pipeline runs for KSI, ADS, or CCM with a single config change
+• ·Family parameterization.
+Same pipeline runs for KSI, ADS, or CCM with one config change.

 Stack